mzeiher/ce-decorators/README.md

 ]
 ```

-Both decorator specification (Stage-0 and Stage-2 are supported)
+Both decorator specification (Stage-0 and Stage-2 are supported).

-If you use the decorators with babel you have to specify the typ for Prop and Inject otherwise it won't work 🙁
+If decorators are used with babel the data type for the Prop decorator has to be specified, otherwise attribute reflection won't work.

 # Sample
 ```typescript